Bruno Luzi: Managerial career

 Luzi joined his family-run club FC Chambly as a footballer in 1989, the year it was founded.
 He became the manager in 2001, taking over the reins from his brother.
 In 2019, Luzi helped Chambly get promoted into the French Ligue 2.
 On 1 May 2020, he resigned from his post, stating it was time for the club to look at something else.
 On 7 May 2020, he reversed his decision, stating he would stay due to the expressions of support from staff, players and supporters.
 The club was relegated back to Championnat National at the end of the 2020–21 season.

 Luzi was dismissed from his post by the club on 2 April 2022, after 3 draws and 6 losses in the previous 9 games, and last place in the Championnat National table.
 He served 21 years as the head coach.

 Personal life

 Luzi was born in France and is of Italian descent.
-His father, Walter Luzi, was founder of FC Chambly and president for nine years.
-His brother, Fulvio Luzi, was the manager of the club when Luzi was playing at the club, and is currently the president.
+His father, Walter Luzi, was the founder of FC Chambly and president for nine years.
+His brother, Fulvio Luzi, was the manager of the club when Luzi was playing at the club, and has served as the president since 2001.